gnk-sato/design-pattern-ES6/README.md

-# react-simple
+# design-pattern-ES6

-This is program to create a simple web-application in React.js.
+This site introduces GoF design patterns in ES6.

+Developing now, so you don't clone.

 ## Usage